 6. Now you’re ready to assemble your little pom pom love bug.
 Simply using a hot glue gun, glue the large pom pom onto one of the card hearts, and then the smaller pom pom on top.

 7. Then glue the other two card hearts together and then attach them to the back of the pom poms to make the wings.
 All that’s left to do is glue on the antennae and a pair of googley eyes.

 And that’s it!
 What do you think of our little pom pom love bug?

 If you’d like to see how easy they are to make then check out our little video, and if you like it don’t forget to subscribe to our YouTube channel.

-If you would like to use the template I created, just simply click the button below.
-Please note this template is for personal use only and should not be redistributed.
+If you would like to use the template I created, just pop your details in below.

 If you need more inspiration for Valentine’s Day crafts then check out and follow our Pinterest board.